tolry/talkly/README.md

 what the first version should deliver:

-- authentication/authorization mechanism (e.g. Datebase, NTLM and LDAP)
+- authentication/authorization mechanism (e.g. Datebase and LDAP)
 - anyone can
     - add new suggestions
     - vote on suggestions